biosails/pheniqs/docs/illumina_vignette.md

 pheniqs mux --config H7LT2DSXX_l01_sample.json --compile
 ```

-While not strictly necessary, You may also examine the [compiled configuration](({{ site.github.repository_url }}/blob/master/example/illumina_vignette/H7LT2DSXX_l01_sample_compiled.json)), which is the actual configuration Pheniqs will execute with all implicit and default parameters.
+While not strictly necessary, You may also examine the [compiled configuration]({{ site.github.repository_url }}/blob/master/example/illumina_vignette/H7LT2DSXX_l01_sample_compiled.json), which is the actual configuration Pheniqs will execute with all implicit and default parameters.
 This is an easy way to see exactly what Pheniqs will be doing and spotting any configuration errors.

 ## Output format